 Draws on the Vocational Technical Education Frameworks and the Massachusetts Curriculum Frameworks to plan the cooperative program.

-Ensures that manipulative skills are combined with the technical knowledge needed to perform job tasks during the cooperative education program.
+Combines manipulative skills with the technical knowledge needed to perform job tasks during the cooperative education program.

-Ensures that student activities include, but are not be limited to, research, documentation, task performance, record keeping and evaluation of job performance during the cooperative education program.
+Provides student activities that include, but are not be limited to, research, documentation, task performance, record keeping and evaluation of job performance during the cooperative education program.

-Draws on results of formal and informal assessments as well as knowledge of human development and student learning styles to ensure that learning activities are appropriate for students during the cooperative education program.
+Draws on results of formal and informal assessments as well as knowledge of human development and student learning styles to provide learning activities that are appropriate for students during the cooperative education program.

 Seeks resources to enhance learning.
 Cooperates with academic teachers to integrate academic and technical education to the greatest possible extent during the cooperative education program.